Federal Drug Schedules Include:

 Is Drug Possession a Felony in Kentucky?

-Drug Possession in Kentucky including schedule I-V is a Class D felony even for first time offenders.
-It also usually carries a 1-3 year prison sentence.
+Drug possession in Kentucky, including Schedule I–V substances, is generally charged as a Class D felony even for first-time offenders.
+It also often carries a potential 1–3 year prison sentence, although the exact sentence can vary based on the circumstances and applicable sentencing laws.

-Why You Should Have a Drug Crimes Lawyer On Your Side?
+Why Hire a Drug Crimes Lawyer in Louisville?

 Whether you are facing drug use, possession, sale, or trafficking charges, one of the most important steps you need to take in order to protect your rights, reputation, and freedom is by hiring a skilled criminal defense attorney.
 Our drug crimes lawyer has the knowledge, experience, and resources to help you either get your entire case dismissed or your charges/penalties reduced to avoid serving time behind bars, no matter if it’s your first or fourth offense.